Pierre Mallinjoud

 • Agent: A CLI chatbot built with PydanticAI, querying the database with Gemini

-The pipeline is hardwired to use Gemini models and is not yet model-agnostic or extensible.
+The pipeline is built around Gemini models and is not yet model-agnostic or extensible.

 python ai agent rag llm prompting gemini pydantic-ai lancedb